matrix-org/matrix-spec/content/client-server-api/modules/push.md

 **`.m.rule.contains_display_name`**

-Matches any message whose content is unencrypted and contains the user's current display name in the room in which it was sent.
+Matches any message whose content contains the user's current display name in the room in which it was sent.

 Definition: